joshmarinacci/querylang/README.md

 ### General
 - [ ] persisted smart queries w/ icons everywhere. nothing hardcoded in the apps
+- [ ] use contexts instead of passing DB and app service around

 ### windows
-- [ ] use z-index to move windows to top
+- [ ] use z-index to move windows to top requires scanning all windows to check z-index on the dom or move Window outside of App
 - [x] hover effect on the close button
 - [x] icon in the title bar next to the title
 - [ ] remove BG on appbar. with props or just custom CSS?